SeifEldinHani/Apps-and-Chats/README.md

 # APIs

 The code includes APis for creation of Apps, which returns the app token for a provided app name.
-In addition, it contains APIs for creating chats and retireving all chats of a given app token.
+In addition, it contains APIs for creating chats and retireving all chats of a given app token (App token should be sent in headers).
 Finally, it contains APIs for creating messages, and retreiving messages through different approachs

 1- Partial matching of a query in the messages of a given chat number and app token 2- Listing all the messages of a given chat number and app token